ag2816/TorontoWalks/README.md

-# BuildingStyleClassifier
+# Toronto Walks
-Classify images of buildings by style
+Walk generator for Toronto points of interest